vlasovskikh/funcparserlib/doc/Tutorial.md

     >>> from funcparserlib.parser import with_forward_decls

+Another way to define mutually recursive parsers is via the `forward_decl` combinator.
+It uses some bits of mutable state, but it is more efficient and probably will be the recommended way to deal with recursive definitions.
+See the sources for details.
+But let's use `with_forward_decls` here.

 Finally, we can write a definition of `primary` that has a forward declaration of `expr`: